LiraWang/LiraWang.github.io/index.md

   - Bachelor of Science in Computer Science, School of Artificial Intelligence;

 ### News
+* Our paper "Zero-Knowledge AI Inference with High Precision" has been accepted by Proceedings of the 2025 ACM SIGSAC Conference on Computer and Communications Security (CCS'25).
+Thanks to all the co-authors for the great work!
+* I have two papers accepted by the 34th Conference on Information and Knowledge Management (CIKM'25)!
+* Our paper "Accelerating Zero-Shot NAS With Feature Map-Based Proxy and Operation Scoring Function" has been accepted by TPAMI!
+12/07/25
+* I will work as a Research Assistant Professor at CityU starting from 2025.08!
 * Our paper "An Efficient and Zero-Knowledge Classical Machine Learning Inference Pipeline" has been accepted by TDSC!
 06/17/24
-* I have graduated from Beijing Normal Unviersity and got my Ph.D. degree!
+* I have graduated from Beijing Normal University and got my Ph.D. degree!
 05/29/24

-### Publications
+### Publications (A full list can be found on my Google Scholar.)
 [1] **Haodi Wang**, Tangyu Jiang, Yu Guo, Fangda Guo, Rongfang Bie, Xiaohua Jia.
 Label Noise Correction for Federated Learning: A Secure, Efficient and Reliable Realization.
 40th IEEE International Conference on Data Engineering (ICDE’24).
 2024.

 [2] Tangyu Jiang, **Haodi Wang**, Rongfang Bie.
 MeCo: Zero-Shot NAS with One Data and Single Forward Pass via Minimum Eigenvalue of Correlation, Thirty-seventh Conference on Neural Information Processing Systems (NeurIPS’23).
 2023.
 (Spotlight paper, Co-first author).